-8 ways to support working women going through the menopause
+Essential support for employees going through the menopause

 Menopause is still such a taboo subject with a fair amount of negative stigma surrounding it.
-It is a time of life that many women have not prepared for.
+It is a time of life that people from differing biological sexes have not prepared for.
 It is not talked about.
-Women are supposed to manage and carry on regardless of the physical, mental and emotional effects that this time of life delivers.
+People are supposed to just manage and carry on regardless of the physical, mental and emotional effects that this time of life delivers.

 Menopause in the workplace

-Increased rates of employment among women aged 50 and above mean more working women than ever before will experience the menopause.
-The majority of these women will experience menopausal related symptoms that could affect the quality of their work and significantly impact on their working life.
+Without a doubt, we are an ageing population.
+Therefore, with increased rates of people aged 50 and above in employment, more workers than ever before will experience the menopause during this time.
+The majority of these employees will experience menopausal related symptoms that could affect the quality of their work and significantly impact on their working life.

-8 ways that workplaces can support women going through this transitional change in their lives – working through the menopause.
+8 ways that employers can support working people through the menopause.

-- Review the working environment: Many menopausal women experience hot flushes which cannot be controlled.
+- Review the working environment: Many menopausal people experience hot flushes which cannot be controlled.
 Working in a cool and well-ventilated environment will help reduce these symptoms.
-Mini desktop fans that can be plugged into a computer are a great solution and doesn’t affect other staff.
+Mini desktop fans that can be plugged into a computer are a great solution and don’t affect other staff.

 - Flexible working hours.
-Poor sleep is another symptom of the menopause.
+Disturbed sleep is symptom of the menopause.
 Offering flexible working hours or shift changes may assist with managing extreme tiredness.

 - Cold drinking water.
-Having access to cold drinking water is a positive for all staff but is particularly soothing for menopausal symptoms.
+Having access to cold drinking water is a positive for all staff.
+Drinking cold water is particularly soothing for menopausal symptoms too.

 - Correct postural seating.
 Making sure that seating is comfortable and supportive will help with aches and pains.